Skip to Content

 root@jump:# service sshd restart

-Disallow view server password field in Ezeelogin GUI.
+5. Disable the view server password field in Ezeelogin GUI:

-• Enable Firewall and Lockdown access - Always, restrict the ips from which staffs are allowed to ssh from.
-You should be allowing only your ips, employees ips and the default rule should block ssh for everyone and should be granted explicitly.
+Always, restrict the ips from which staff are allowed to ssh from.
+You should be allowing only your IPs, employees ips and the default rule should block SSH for everyone and should be granted explicitly.
 You can achieve this using iptables or setting up rules in host.allow/hosts.deny files.